ibhaze/ibhpra.github.io/readme.md

 /* Styling for both left and right columns */ .left-column,
 .right-column {
-  max-width: 300px; /* Sets the maximum width for both columns */ }
+  max-width: 400px; /* Sets the maximum width for both columns */
+  text-align: justify;
+}

 /* Styling for the image container */